 Almost every mental health professional I spoke with gave the same advice: to make sure to take care of yourself during the holidays and surround yourself with people who bring you joy and not stress.
 In theory, that’s great, but if you have family obligations, that may not be possible.

 But there are parts of the holidays that are within your control.
-For one, Robbins suggests setting — and sticking to — a schedule and keeping up your daily routines.
+For one, S. Frances Robbins, a psychiatric mental health nurse practitioner, suggests setting — and sticking to — a schedule and keeping up your daily routines.
+Especially if you have depression, she notes its possible to forget to take your medication while traveling (which can be problematic).

 Since you don’t want to overextend yourself socially, it is a good idea to schedule some alone time and a break, Dr. Jonathan Smith, a clinical psychologist based in Chicago, suggests.
 On the other hand, if loneliness is a bigger challenge and a more consistent trigger for depressive feelings, then minimizing alone time is a better strategy, he tells SheKnows.